isaacprince/isaacprince/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Frontend Technologies (I'm a newbie)
+- 🔭 I’m currently exploring Frontend Technologies (I'm a newbie)
 - 🌱 I’m currently learning HTML, CSS, JS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...